What is Acupuncture?

 Will my insurance cover my treatments?

-Almost all major insurance companies are required to cover acupuncture within the state of Washington.
-While we’re not in-network with any providers, we can provide Superbills upon request for individual submission and direct reimbursement.
-Please call your insurance provider to see what is covered for out-of-network providers.
+Almost all major insurance companies are required to cover Acupuncture within the state of Washington.
+We are not in-network with any insurance companies and can provide custom invoices for submission and direct reimbursement through your insurance company.

 Please call us at (360) 394-4357 or send us an email.
 We’re here to help you.